Sanda2399/natours-app/README.md

 # Natours Application

-Built using some of the latest technologies such as Node.js, express, mongoDB and mongoose to name a few!
+Built using some of the latest technologies such as Node.js, express, mongoDB and mongoose!